Godrej Agrovet

 Godrej Agrovet Limited is an Indian company which operates in the animal feed and agribusiness sectors.
-The company, which is part of the highly diversified Godrej Group, had a turnover of around Rs.
-3100 Cr (Rs.
-31 billion) in FY 2012–13.
 Godrej Agrovet's chairman is Nadir Godrej.
 The company's subsidiary, Astec LifeSciences, manufactures agrochemicals.

 Business lines

 Animal feed

-The company is one of the biggest players in the animal feed business in India, producing over 10,57,000 tons/year of animal feed and nutrition products.
+The company is one of the biggest players in the animal feed business in India, producing over 15,00,000 tons/year of animal feed and nutrition products.
 Their products service the dairy cattle, broiler chicken, layer chicken and aquaculture sectors.
 The major manufacturing facilities are: